amalex5/proof-pilgrim/trig/super-pythagorean-theorem/super-pythagorean-theorem.md

 \end{align*}
 So it's like the $-2ab\cos\gamma$ is the expansion pack that brings us to the XL version!

 Sometimes people call this the **law of cosines**, but that's such a dull name for a concept that's so much deeper and more exciting.
 Shouldn't we name things in ways that are evocative?
 This is just a broader version of the Pythagorean Theorem---so shouldn't its name reflect that?
 (Plus, there's only one cosine.
-So why "law of cosine**s**" plural?)
+So why "law of cosine<span style='font-weight: bold; text-decoration: underline;'>s</span>" plural?)

 Kelly Z<!--hao '27--> points out how spookily similar the $-2ab\cos\gamma$ correction term is to the cross-terms in our expansion of the binomial $(a+b)^2$:
 \begin{align*}